New record for R&D expenditures set, President Savoie announces during annual State of the University

-The University of Louisiana at Lafayette has been named a Tree Campus USA by the Arbor Day Foundation for the eleventh consecutive year.
+The University of Louisiana at Lafayette has been named a Tree Campus USA by the Arbor Day Foundation for the tenth consecutive year.

 The designation recognizes colleges and universities for effective campus forest management and for engaging staff and students in conservation goals.